 First you must be able to see and control light and composition and control your camera so it does what you want.
 This is beginner stuff, all of it.
 Mastering these is like passing your driving test.
 You’ll get from one place to another without crashing, but if you want to do it with style and panache and maybe do a rally or track day, you have to overcome the problems associated with that by learning more.

-If you want to pass your photography driving test, complete and practise everything in my Ultimate Beginners Course.
+If you want to pass your photography driving test, complete and practise everything in my Masterclass in Photography.
 When you’ve done that you can develop style and panache in your photography with my 7 Building Blocks Of Photography.

 Hope that helped…